Vandivier/afterecon/content/2019-01-08-china-and-the-problem-of-state-religion.md

 ---
-title: China and the Problem of State Religion
+title: "China and the Problem of State Religion"
 date: 2019-01-08 09:52:41
 author: John Vandivier
 ---